MujtabaSultan/Simons-game/README.md

 - [x] adding a toggle on the instructions to hide them and display them.
 - [ ] making more difficulty options

-## credits:

-i refered to the mdn docs for multiple things such as the localStorage and the setTimeOut , also refered to w3schools for media query adjustments. , used the cheat sheet for the github md.

-used sounds from this site [pixaby](https://pixabay.com/sound-effects/search/simon-game/)

 ## game images:

 ![the game](<./pictures/Screenshot%20(127).png>)